 Leininger’s theory is focused on providing care that is in harmony with a patient’s cultural beliefs, practices, and values.
 In the 1960s, she coined the phrase “culturally congruent care,” which is the primary goal of transcultural nursing.
 Some of the basic tenets of transcultural nursing include an understanding of the following:

 - Cultural care diversity and universality, which refers to the differences and commonalities between different cultures.

-- Cultural and social structure dimensions, which includes factors that include religion, social structures and economics that set cultures apart.
+- Cultural and social structure dimensions, which include factors that include religion, social structures, and economics that set cultures apart.

 - Cultural care preservation or maintenance, which relates to nursing care activities that help specific cultures to retain the core cultural values related to healthcare.

 Also called the holistic approach, the Humanistic Theory looks to meld mental and emotional health with physical health.
 The theory is based on the idea that patients grow in healthy and creative ways.
 This approach to nursing, created by APRNs Josephine Paterson and Loretta Zderad, looks at each patient as an individual who needs personalized care.